mahoney1/docs/animaltracking-tutorial.md

 `cp registration.json $HOME/dash/tabler-react/example/src/data`
 `cp events.json $HOME/dash/tabler-react/example/src/data`

-### Check the React Dashboard App for new Query and Events
+### Step 7.
+Check the React Dashboard App for new Query and Events

 Many of the charts/area diagrams contain summarised data can can be derived from the ledger, whether aggregated, calculated or indeed - in the case of temperatures trends - data that is aggregated from IoT temperatures over a period of time - this is just an example.